alberti42/tmux-fzf-links/README.md

 # 🚀 tmux-fzf-links

-**tmux-fzf-links** is a versatile tmux plugin that allows you to search for and open links directly from your terminal using fuzzy search powered by [fzf](https://github.com/junegunn/fzf).
+**tmux-fzf-links** is a versatile tmux plugin that allows you to search for, copy to clipboard, and open links directly from your terminal using fuzzy search powered by [fzf](https://github.com/junegunn/fzf).
 The plugin supports both default and user-defined schemes, offering unmatched flexibility and integration with tmux popup windows.

 The default schemes include recognition of: